The Archaeological Research Institute (ARI) is a 501(c)(3) non-profit organization based in Lawrenceburg, IN.

 ARI recognizes the violence inflicted upon the indigenous Nations of the Ohio Valley, including their forced removal following treaties such as Fort Finney and Greenville.
 ARI condemns the intentional destruction of their languages and cultures.
 ARI condemns the continuous discrimination against the living Native peoples throughout the United States.

-ARI recognizes that these peoples are not of that past, but are vibrant living nations.
+ARI recognizes that these peoples are not of the past, but are vibrant living nations.
 ARI recognizes that Native Americans are a diverse, resilient people with a deep enduring history worth knowing.
 In that light ARI extends our respect to all Native peoples both past and present.

 meehkweelimankwiki nakaaniaki neehi alikaanaki mihši-pyaawaahsiikwi